Nury Turkel: Career

-In 2003, Turkel co-founded the Uyghur Human Rights Project (UHRP) and has served as chairman of the board for the organization.
+In 2003, Turkel co-founded the Uyghur Human Rights Project (UHRP) and has served as its chairman of the board.

 Between 2004 and 2006, Turkel served as president of the Uyghur American Association.

-He organised and lead the campaign to obtain the release of Rebiya Kadeer, in March 2005.
+In May 2020, Nury Turkel was appointed a commissioner on the United States Commission on International Religious Freedom (USCIRF) by then Speaker of the House Nancy Pelosi who said of Turkel, "I am confident that he will continue to be a powerful voice for the Uyghur people and for the cause of justice around the world."